alyssaimani/Deep-Learning-CRISPR-Model/README.md

 The five models were constructed by different RNN models: biLSTM, LSTM, GRU, biGRU and without RNN Layer (NoRNN).
 Each model was trained with a learning rate default of Adam optimizer 0.001 and tested with two different datasets: HEK293T dataset and K562 Dataset.

-This project worked by Alyssa Imani and intented for Seminar coursework at Binus University.